hphelion/documentation/commercial/commercial.glossary.md

 :    A virtual disk [image](#Image) file that the Compute service can load up to create a virtual machine.

 ###Image Management ###{#Image}
-:     The HP OpenStack service that discovers, registers, and retrieves virtual machine (VM) images.
+:     The HP Helion OpenStack service that discovers, registers, and retrieves virtual machine (VM) images.
 Also known as Glance.

 ###Image metadata### {#ImageMeta}
 :    Metadata information about [images](#Image).
 For example: metadata includes the image identifier, name, status, size, disk format, container format, owner, and custom properties.
 Metadata is data that describes other data.

 ###Installer System### {#Installer}
-:    The machine where HP OpenStack Helion installation is initiated.
+:    The machine where HP Helion OpenStack installation is initiated.
 This is the same machine as the [KVM host](#KVMhost) and is called the [seed VM](#Seed-Cloud).

 ###Instance### {#Instance}
 :    A virtual machine that runs inside the cloud.